 Lost artifact or 19th-century hoax?
 The paradox of artificial iron 🔍

 The greatest dilemma is not whether the cube fell from the sky or was forged, but that both options are uncomfortable.
 If it is a meteorite, its cubic shape defies all laws of natural crystallization.
 If it is artificial, it implies that an unknown civilization mastered iron metallurgy 60 million years ago.
-Our 3D model allows rotating the object in real time and observing that the central groove is not a simple furrow, but a precision guide, similar to industrial machining marks.
+Our 3D model allows rotating the object in real-time and observing that the central groove is not a simple furrow, but a precision guide, similar to industrial machining marks.
 Until a non-destructive metallographic analysis is performed, the Wolfsegg Cube will remain the silent witness to a past we still do not know how to interpret.

-Could the geological dating of the coal that contained the Wolfsegg Cube be verified using modern isotopic analysis techniques, and what implications would this have for the study of possible out-of-place artifacts in digital archaeology?
+Could the geological dating of the coal that contained the Wolfsegg Cube be verified using modern isotopic analysis techniques, and what implications would this have for the study of potential out-of-place artifacts in digital archaeology?

 (PS: and remember: if you can't find a bone, you can always model it yourself)